Alexandre2006/MobFX/README.md

 # MobFX
-A simple Paper plugin that allows you to grant players effects when damaged by a mob.
+A simple Paper plugin that lets you grant players effects when damaged by a mob.